Panacea Life Sciences’ Founder and CEO Earns Prestigious Ivy Women in Business Award

-)-- Winners of the second annual Ivy Women in Business Awards have been announced by the Ivy College of Business at Iowa State University.
+Winners of the second annual Ivy Women in Business Awards have been announced by the Ivy College of Business at Iowa State University.
 The awards honor women in business and those who work to inspire and advance the careers of women.
-The 2019 Champion Award honors individuals, businesses, or organizations serving as champions to inspire, lead, and encourage women.
+Leslie Buttorff, CEO of Panacea Life Sciences, received the 2019 Champion Award.

 Ms. Buttorff has over 35 years of experience in management, marketing, consulting, technical evaluations and financial analyses.
 Her experience has been focused on strategic planning, strategic customer management, operations improvement, acquisition evaluations and integration.
 She has participated in strategy and business formulations internationally including Germany, Austria, Venezuela, New Zealand, Brazil, Argentina, Italy, Hong Kong, United Kingdom and Australia.